 It is important at the initial stage to understand whether the country has a strong leadership with a stable government or there are problems with corruption and bureaucracy.

 Perhaps the country is periodically plagued by political unrest or a coup d’état.
 If something like this happens, what will you do with your real estate?
 From an economic point of view, it is also important to understand how stable the economy and financial situation in the country is.

 Legal systems vary from country to country.
 Foreign buyers can face a difficult legal battle or any kind of legal dispute such as complaints against developers, disputes with real estate agents or contractors, missing rent, or evacuating tenants.

 The issue of market risk is that when choosing a property abroad, it is important to understand how the real estate market works in a given country.
-In simple words, you have decided to buy property in Malaysia, it is important to analyze the buyers and landlords of the Malaysian property market.
+In simple words, if you have decided to buy Malaysian real estate, it is important to analyze the buyers and landlords of the Malaysian real estate market.